• Skip to primary navigation

 Search Coil as given in the text1

-Below we can explain how metal detector circuit work:
+Below we can explain how metal detector circuit works:

-To is used for ground metal finding and fixes coil at end of long wood or plastic stick.
+We also use it to find buried metal and it fixes the coil to the end of a long wood or plastic stick.

-Now turn capacitor C1 slowly until we hear low beat or chirp which mean it is set right.
+First, tune the radio to a local station until we hear a beat or small flutter sound; and then turn capacitor C1 slowly until we hear a low beat or chirp, which means it is set right.

 Formula: